exercism/common-lisp/exercises/concept/gigasecond-anniversary/.docs/introduction.md

 In Common Lisp time is represented in four ways, two of which will be touched upon here.

 - Universal time is an absolute time, an integer representing the number of seconds since `1900-01-01T00:00:00Z` (that is midnight on January 1st, 1900 in the UTC).
-- Decoded time is a tuple of 9 values, that together represent a specific calendar time: seconds, minutes, hour, day-of-month, year, day-of-week, DST flag, time zone.
+- Decoded time is a tuple of 9 values, that together represent a specific calendar time: seconds, minutes, hour, day-of-month, month, year, day-of-week, DST flag, time zone.
 (Discussed in detail below.)

 ### Universal Time